simon-ritchie/apysc/docs_src/source/display_object_visible.md

 # Display object visible interface

-This page will explain the `DisplayObject` class `visible` property interface.
+This page explains the `DisplayObject` class `visible` property interface.

 ## What interface is this?